Skip to main content

 • Honors International Scholars Program (HISP UGA) Provides scholarships for Honors students engaging in overseas opportunities by providing scholarships with an average range of $2,500 to $5,000.
 HISP funding can be used for traditional university-sponsored study abroad programs, university-to-university exchanges, language institutes, internships, and research and public service projects.

-• Modern Languages Scholarship Application (UGA) From the Department of Romance Languages specifically for undergraduates majoring in a Romance Language with financial need.
+• Modern Languages Scholarship Application (UGA) From the Department of Romance Languages only for undergraduates majoring in a Romance Language with financial need.
 Preference given to students participating in programs sponsored by Romance Languages.
 Apply by April 2 each year.
+Application opens in January.
 Decisions are made in April.

 • Office of Global Engagement (UGA) awards scholarships to study or research abroad.
 They award approximately 60 scholarships for undergraduates and 10 for grad students annually of $2000-3000.
 There are special funds to travel to Latin America and Africa.
 Application deadlines: October 15 and February 15.